Northolt RFC

-Northolt Rugby Football Club (or Northolt RFC) (formerly CAV RFC) are an English rugby union club, based at Cayton Park, Greenford in West London, that compete in Middlesex Merit Table 4.
+Northolt Rugby Football Club (or Northolt RFC) (formerly CAV RFC) are an English Rugby union club, based at Cayton Park, Greenford in West London, that compete in Middlesex Merit Table 4.
 The club was founded in the 1950s and originally played at the Polish War Memorial in Ruislip near to RAF Northolt aerodrome.

-The club currently comprises a 1st XV and 2nd XV senior team.
+The club currently comprises a 1st XV.

 Club history

 Northolt Rugby Club formed in 1958 near The Polish War Memorial, where the Acton-based engineering company Lucas CAV had some of the best-conditioned sports grounds in West London.
 CAV RFC ran for 30 years until Lucas CAV moved to Haddenham, in Buckinghamshire.

 As the CAV grounds were technically inside Northolt, the rugby club changed its name to Northolt RFC in 1988, and moved temporarily to Lord Halsbury playing fields, just behind Northolt station.
 Unfortunately the planned stay only lasted one season, as the promised changing rooms and pitches never arrived, but a quick last minute switch to the Kensington & Chelsea Playing Fields, in the heart of Northolt saved the club.
 Northolt RFC stayed there for 6 years until the grounds were closed down, at which point the club was relocated to its present location in Cayton Green Park, Cayton Road, Greenford.

 Northolt RFC hold a 60-year lease on the sports grounds at Cayton Green Park, in Cayton Road, Greenford, which it uses along with various other local sports clubs who are associate members of Northolt RFC.

 Early in 2006, and with a great deal of help and encouragement from the RFU, from Middlesex County RFU, from Active Ealing (local authority) and from the local education authorities, NRFC established mini rugby.
 This has quickly developed into mini and youth rugby, and the club now hosts an annual tag tournament for local schools.